EngineersNeedArt/MagazineRack/README.md

 If you have a PDF collection, let's say old *Popular Mechanics* magazine issues as scanned PDFs.
 If you have only 20 or so, just put them in a folder called `Popular Mechanics` directly within your `contents` directory.
 If you have more than 26, then perhaps group them into sub-directories by year.
 For most magazines of course (including `Popular Mechanics`), there will only be 12 issues per year and so each year directory will be well under the 26 file limit.

 If you have a *very* large collection that covers more than 26 years you can create sub-sub-directories where you group the years by decade.
-As an exampe, you might have a path to one of your `Popular Mechanics` issues that looks like `contents/Popular Mechanics/1960's/1964/Popular Mechanics 1964-05.pdf`.
+As an example, you might have a path to one of your `Popular Mechanics` issues that looks like `contents/Popular Mechanics/1960's/1964/Popular Mechanics 1964-05.pdf`.
 So at the top level is the `Popular Mechanics` directory containing all the decades you have including `1960's`.
 Within `1960's` you may directories for each of the ten years of that decade including `1964`.
-And with `1964` you have the 12 issues from that year (inlcuding May's issue `Popular Mechanics 1964-05`).
+And with `1964` you have the 12 issues from that year (including May's issue `Popular Mechanics 1964-05`).

 ### Limit Depth of Directory Structure to 4

 And the above example leads to the other significant limitation of the directory structure.
-There are only ever four columns displayed in the **Magazine Rack** directory browser UI, so your PDF collection can not be more than 4 levels deep.
+There are only ever four columns displayed in the **Magazine Rack** directory browser UI, so your PDF collection cannot be more than 4 levels deep.
 To go back to the previous example I gave an example path to a specific *Popular Mechanics* issue as something like `contents/Popular Mechanics/1960's/1964/Popular Mechanics 1964-05.pdf`.
 We don't count the base directory (`contents`) but there are nonetheless 4 additional components in that path: 1: `Popular Mechanics`, 2: `1960's`, 3: `1964`, and `Popular Mechanics 1964-05.pdf`.
 That is the limit of what we can display within the UI.

 You should not find this last limitation too bad even for a rich PDF collection (like the example for *Popular Mechanics*) so long as it begins at the root of the base directory.